 Your doctor will work with you to find the most appropriate treatment for your child's sleep apnea.
 Treatment might include:

 - Medications.
-Topical nasal steroids, such as fluticasone (Dymista, Flonase Allergy Relief, Xhance,) and budesonide (Rhinocort), might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
+Topical nasal steroids, such as fluticasone (Dymista) and budesonide (Rhinocort, Pulmicort Flexhaler, others), might ease sleep apnea symptoms for some children with mild obstructive sleep apnea.
 For kids with allergies, montelukast (Singulair) might help relieve symptoms when used alone, or with nasal steroids.

 - Removal of the tonsils and adenoids.
 For moderate to severe sleep apnea, your doctor might refer your child to a pediatric ear, nose and throat specialist to discuss removing the tonsils and adenoids.
 An adenotonsillectomy (ad-uh-no-ton-sil-EK-tuh-me) might improve obstructive sleep apnea by opening the airway.
 Other forms of upper airway surgery might be recommended, based on the child's condition.

 Positive airway pressure therapy.
 In continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BPAP), small machines gently blow air through a tube and mask attached to your child's nose, or nose and mouth.
 The machine sends air pressure into the back of your child's throat to keep your child's airway open.
 Doctors often treat pediatric obstructive sleep apnea with positive airway pressure therapy when medications or removal of adenoids and tonsils is not effective.

 Proper fitting of the mask and refitting as the child grows can help the child tolerate the mask over the face.

 - Oral appliances.
 Oral appliances, such as dental devices or mouthpieces, may be recommended.
 Some devices help to expand the palate and nasal passages, or move your child's bottom jaw and tongue forward to keep your child's upper airway open.
-Mayo Clinic dental specialists have experience developing oral appliances to treat sleep apnea.
 Only some children benefit from such devices.